All Iceland

 • Small groups, maximum 20 persons

-• Ferry trip to the West Fjords, daily light walks, visit a lava cave and boat trip between floating icebergs
+• Ferry trip to the West Fjords, daily light walks, visit a lava cave and boat trip between floating icebergs at Glacier Lagoon

 • Visit some of Icelands most famous attractions

-Tour Itinerary
+• Tour Itinerary

 The Flybus shuttle brings you from Keflavík International airport to Reykjavík where you spend the first night in Iceland.
 We provide you with ideas how to explore Iceland's capital on your own.

-Accommodation: Hotel Klettur including breakfast.
+Accommodation: Hotel Klettur or similar including breakfast.

-Accommodation: Icelandairhotel Hamar including dinner and breakfast.
+Accommodation: Icelandairhotel Hamar, Borgarnes or similar including dinner and breakfast.

 Today, we explore the Snæfellsnes Peninsula, which juts out from Iceland’s West Coast.
 A rugged mountain chain runs its length, capped by the 1,446-meter Snæfellsjökull glacier, a mystical cone-shaped stratovolcano.
-We travel around the Snæfellsnes Peninsula, through lava fields, and along the ocean with many classic Icelandic photo opportunities.
+We travel around the Snæfellsnes Peninsula, through lava fields, and along the ocean with many excellent Icelandic photo opportunities.
 We see the most popular sites at the Snæfellsnes National Park where volcanic craters, lava flows, an ice cap, glaciated peaks, fjords, sandy beaches, and high cliffs shape its landscapes.
 We follow the adventure of Jules Verne’s classic science-fiction novel about “The Journey to the Center of the Earth”.
 Do not miss your chance to go on a trip to the interior of the earth under the glacier Snæfellsjökull!
 This lava cave tour takes you 35 meters underground and about 200 meters into the lava tube called Vatnshellir.
 In the afternoon, we catch the car ferry Baldur from Stykkishólmur to Brjánslækur in the West Fjords.
-On the 2,5 hour journey over Breiðafjörður Bay, we pass the island of Flatey, which is inhabited only during the summertime.
-If the weather is nice, you enjoy a magnificent view of the bay’s countless isles as well as the glacier Snæfellsjökull.
+On the 2,5-hour journey over Breiðafjörður Bay, we pass the island of Flatey, which is inhabited only during the summertime.
+If the weather is beautiful, you will enjoy a magnificent view of the bay’s countless isles as well as the glacier Snæfellsjökull.

-Accommodation: Fosshotel Westfjords including dinner and breakfast.
+Accommodation: Fosshotel Westfjords, Patreksfjörður or similar including dinner and breakfast.

 We follow the coastline and stop at the folk and transport museum in Hnjótur.
 We continue through a very remote and sparsely populated region to the bird cliffs of Látrabjarg, the most abundant seabird cliff and the westernmost point of Iceland and Europe where you can see puffins from mid-May till mid-August.
 We take a walk in the wilderness to the top of the highest bird cliff in Iceland.
 Látrabjarg is known in the world for its density of Nordic birds.
-Puffins, razorbills, guillemots, fulmars, cormorants, kittiwakes and other cliff birds flock either in hundreds, thousands and even in millions.
+Puffins, razorbills, guillemots, fulmars, cormorants, kittiwakes, and other cliff birds flock either in hundreds, thousands and even in millions.
 Látrabjarg is a place where you can get very close to the seabirds, and even if you’re not into bird watching, you are entertained by the comic puffins and mesmerized by the sheer number of birds.
-If weather and road conditions allow we travel to Rauðisandur beach with endless red sand.
+If weather and road conditions allow, we travel to Rauðisandur beach with endless red sand.
 Well, not endless but 10 km is a lot.
 The magnificent hues of the sand differ with daylight, tides, and weather.
 This pure sand beach is home to countless seabirds and seals and is an oasis of unique tranquillity.
 Forget everything, except maybe getting the perfect shot of the ever-changing hues of yellow, orange and red.

-Accommodation: Fosshotel Westjfords including dinner and breakfast.
+Accommodation: Fosshotel Westjfords, Patreksfjörður or similar including dinner and breakfast.

 We travel over mountains and along the shore of scenic fjords until we reach the majestic fjord Arnarfjörður, surrounded by high mountains.
 At the bottom of the fjord, we come across the unique waterfall Dynjandi with its seven levels of plunging water, declared the country’s most beautiful waterfall by the people of Iceland.
 We continue over a mountain pass and along the southern shores of the West Fjords which is a route less travelled and is characterized by sheer cliffs, deep cut bays and narrow stretches of coastal lowland.
 We overnight at the remote Vogur Country Lodge in West Iceland.
 This overnight location is a truly peaceful and beautiful place close to Breiðafjörður Bay, giving you the feeling of being all alone in Iceland.

-It’s a day to admire the dramatic fjord landscape and its tiny fishing villages at the end of twisty roads in the East Fjords, and en route we visit Petra’s fascinating rock collection.
+It’s a day to admire the dramatic fjord landscape and its tiny fishing villages at the end of twisty roads in the East Fjords.
+Our first stop will be at Vök baths, a geothermal floating pool in Lake Urriðavatn where guests can soak in the hot water, within and surrounded by the lake.
+Later we visit Petra’s fascinating rock collection.
 A naturalist and a collector are two terms that have been used to describe Petra since she was a little girl.
-From the day she opened her eyes for the first time she perceived her surrounding differently from most of her compatriots, and it is almost as her parents knew when they named her.
-The word “Petra” simply means “stone” in Greek.
 Petra collected for nearly 80 years this unique treasure of rocks, crystals, zeolites, quartz and more, all from the nearby area in the Eastfjords.
-The rocks and stones are beautifully laid out in her home and garden.
-Her descendants proudly take good care of this unique exhibition.
-In the afternoon we see Vatnajökull, Europe’s biggest glacier that is visible all over Southeast Iceland.
-Past the town of Höfn, we stop for a boat ride amongst the floating icebergs on the magnificent Jökulsárlón glacial lagoon, considered one of the highlights of Iceland.
-We spend the night near Skaftafell in the southern part of Vatnajökull National Park.
+In the afternoon we see Vatnajökull, Europe’s biggest glacier that is visible all-over Southeast Iceland.

-Today we visit Vatnajökull National Park which covers about 14% of Iceland, making it Europe’s 2nd largest national park in terms of area after Yugyd Va in Russia.
-We explore the region of Skaftafell that is nestled below Iceland’s highest mountain and the second biggest stratovolcano in Europe, the 2,110-meter high Hvannadalshnjúkur.
-We walk close to one of the many glacial tongues in the area – a Kodak moment.
-We cross a sandy desert and drive along the South Coast, always between the sea, rugged mountains, glaciers, and waterfalls.
-We stroll along the black lava beach and bird cliffs near the village of Vík.
-We stop at the Skógafoss waterfall, another must-see location in South Iceland.
+Today we travel along the South Coast of Iceland, between the sea, rugged mountains, glaciers, and waterfalls.
+We explore the black lava beach, Reynisfjara, and bird cliffs before stopping at the Skógafoss waterfall, another must-see location in South Iceland.
 The crashing water creates a mist that results in frequent and magical rainbows, just adding some more memorable experiences to the sheer beauty of this stunning scenery and place.
-Afterwards, we reach Seljalandsfoss waterfall where you can follow a slick and wet trail and walk right behind the falls.
+Afterwards we visit Skógar folk museum with its turf houses assemblage of traditions of territorial relics on display.
+Later reach Seljalandsfoss waterfall where you can follow a slick and wet trail and walk right behind it.
 Come prepared and bring a raincoat and good boots as you will get wet.
-Then we visit the Lava Center in Hvolsvöllur, where we watch a documentary film about volcanic eruptions in the past years in Iceland.
-Farewell dinner at a local restaurant in Reykjavík and we will spend the last night of the Grand Tour in Iceland’s capital.
+Then we visit the Lava & Volcano Exhibition Centre focused on geology and active volcanoes and watch a documentary film about volcanic eruptions in the past years in Iceland.
+Farewell dinner at a local restaurant in Reykjavík, Iceland’s capital.

-Day 12, FRI: DEPARTURE HOME (50 km/31 mls)
+Day 12- Departure Home (50 km/31 mls)

 The Flybus airport shuttle picks you up at your hotel and takes you the Keflavík International airport about 3 hours before your flight.
 If you want to stay longer and explore more of Iceland you can extend your stay.